 The third point is one of the main advantages of doing business as a limited company.

-You’re protected because limited companies can enter into contracts in their own name.
+You are protected because limited companies can enter into contracts in their own name.
 Your clients’ and suppliers’ legal relationship is with your company, not with you.
-So if there are disagreements — or you run into financial difficulties — it’s your company that will get sued and have to pay up.
+If there are disagreements—or you encounter financial difficulties—it is your company that will be sued and required to pay.

-Of course, limited companies — and other entities, like partnerships, that have legal personalities — can’t act on their own.
-Ultimately, they’re controlled by their owners.
+Of course, limited companies — and other entities, such as partnerships, that have legal personality — cannot act on their own.
+Ultimately, they are controlled by their owners.

 Limited company shares explained